sleeping126/alex/contents/developer-documents/README.md

 # Developer docs

-Some documents that are usefull for developers.
+Some documents that are useful for developers.

 ## Build a release